Connecticut SB 4 Is Now Public Act 26-64: CTDPA Expansion, Data Broker Registry, and Geolocation Ban

 What about the CTDPA's existing requirements — do those change?

-SB 4 adds new provisions on top of the existing CTDPA framework.
+Public Act 26-64 adds new provisions on top of the existing CTDPA framework.
 The existing requirements — consumer rights, data protection assessments, opt-out preference signals, sensitive data protections — remain in effect.
-The new data broker, facial recognition, and pricing provisions would be additional obligations.
+The new data broker, facial recognition, surveillance-pricing, geolocation-sale, and genetic-testing provisions are additional obligations.